SeiryuZ/HemeWeb/proposal/README.md

 Deploying HPC applications is considered as a time-intensive process [28].
 For example, the ARCHER support team has 36 members [29] to support this process.
 One approach to reduce these problems is software containerization.
 Containerization technology is developed to run applications or tools in an isolated environment within a kernel.
 It is more lightweight than traditional virtualization technology that use hypervisors to manage virtual machines [30].
 Containerization technology has been discussed in high performance computing area.
 For example how Docker, one of the more popular implementation of containerization technology, is abstracting software environment in the HPC infrastructure [31] and used to build virtual HPC clusters [32].
 Also, the shifter project [33] is trying to unleash Docker on HPC infrastructure.
-Meaning, allowing their HPC infrastructure to use docker capabilities.
+Meaning, allowing their HPC infrastructure to use Docker capabilities.
 To date, I am not aware of any discussion on the effect of containerization in running HPC application in cloud.

 One of the above projects, Galaxy, support containerization technology for their tools packaging.
-They used docker, one implementation of linux container software.
-Galaxy claimed that using docker allow efficiency, isolation, and portability of their tools [34].
+They used Docker, one implementation of linux container software.
+Galaxy claimed that using Docker allow efficiency, isolation, and portability of their tools [34].
 These are good traits that could also be helpful for HemeLB.
 Docker, in particular, are often discussed as a promising technology to support reproducible research [35].
 Usage of containerization technology, however, are sparsely detailed in the literature.